alexanderklochko/LearnDevOps/jenkins/readme.md

           -> create webhook with the next payload:
           <jenkinsserverURL>/multibranch-webhook-trigger/invoke?token=<token_name>
         - input <token_name> in Trigger token section;
-- Create Jenkinsfile for every branch, for which will be created pipeline;
+- Create Jenkinsfile:
+    - use $BRANCH_NAME for definite current branch, It's a good point if we need to do git clone <current branch>, use ${YOUR_JENKINS_HOST}/env-vars.html, where you can find all available environment variables;
-- Create bash script for checking commit message which must be compliance best practices, added sh stage to the Jenkins file;
+- Create bash script for checking commit message which must be compliance best practices, added sh stage to the Jenkins file, path for executing must be like
+  <./script.sh>, do not store bash script on linux nodes;
 - Add Docker lint stage to the Jenkins file and install [hadolint](https://tcoil.info/how-to-install-hadolint-on-linux/) on linux_node;
 - Prohibit merge branch if pipeline was failed.
 Gitlab setting: